MorrisMA/MAM65C02-Processor-Core/README.md

 processor implementation.
 In particular, read and understand the discussion regarding the use of an FPGA-specific clock multiplexer to manage the memory cycle length in lieu of supporting wait state generation/insertion.

+#####Release 2.6

+Modified the M65C02 processor to use the last available block RAM in the XC3S50A-xVQGI device as a 2kB Boot/Monitor ROM.
+Added an external pin to inhibit writes into this block RAM.
+The UCF file includes a PULLUP on the pin which enables writes.
+Also modified the clock stretch logic to only apply when system ROM, CE[2], or User ROM, CE[1], are addressed.
+The Boot/Monitor ROM/RAM, IO (CE[3]), and User RAM, CE[0], do not use the clock stretching logic and therefore require devices able to respond in a single memory cycle of the M65C02, ~25ns.

+Adding the additional (internal) device select and data multiplexer to the M65C02 caused a drop in performance.
+External memory operating frequency decreased from ~20 MHz (max) to ~16 MHz for a -5 speed grade part.
+There was also an increase in the size of the implementation, but that was expected and did used reasonable number of additional resources.

+The following table summarizes PAR results for the new release of the M65C02
+processor:

+                                           Used Avail  %
+    Number of Slice Flip Flops              205 1408  14%
+    Number of 4 input LUTs                  724 1408  51%
+    Logic Distribution

+    Number of occupied Slices               443  704  62%
+        Number of Slices related logic      443  443 100%
+        Number of Slices unrelated logic      0  426   0%
+    Total Number of 4 input LUTs            732 1408  51%
+        Number used as logic                723
+        Number used as a route-thru           8
+        Number used as Shift registers        1
+    Number of bonded IOBs
+        Number of bonded pads                54   68  79%
+        IOB Flip Flops                       80
+    Number of BUFGMUXs                        4   24  16%
+    Number of DCMs                            1    2  50%
+    Number of RAMB16BWEs                      3    3 100%

+    Best Case Achievable:                15.147ns (0.003ns Setup, 0.817ns Hold)

+The modified files are:

+    M65C02.v                - M65C02 microprocessor demonstration
+    M65C02.ucf              - User Constraints File: period and pin LOCs tb_M65C02.v             - M65C02 testbench with RAM/ROM and interrupt sources

+Additional work is needed for verification, but this release successfully executes the same test program as the previous release of the M65C02 processor and the M65C02 core.